zacharysang/sangzf-compiler/README.md

 ## Type checking

 To begin type checking, I started by capturing the target types and passing these down throughout parse functions.
-I then enforced the types allowed by each operation as expressions were built up.
+Next I started by making types available from the factor parse rules.
+As these values are combined within an expression, the types are checked for compatibility with each other and with the type of combination being applied (i.e. comparison, addition, division, etc.).
+If an incompatible type is found, then an error ParserResult struct is passed through to the top to be printed at the statement  level.
+At the statement level, it is asserted that the expression's resolved type matches the type expected by the statement.